rose-paul/charity_finder/README.md

 }
 ```

+### CharityIndex Component
 The final switch statement renders the ```CharityIndex``` component, which is given the user's search params.
-On mount, a get request is made to the backend, then displayed.
+On mount, a get request is made to the backend to fetch the API results.
+I incorporate some formatting checks at each stage of input.

 ```javascript
 React.useEffect( () => {